What is Flight Insurance?

 Unlike policies purchased directly through airlines, flight travel insurance plans from independent providers protect you for the entirety of your trip, beyond just your time in the sky.
 Flight insurance coverage varies by provider, but most offer the coverage listed below.

-Flight cancellation insurance can reimburse up to 100% of your non-refundable trip costs if you cancel for a covered reason, such as an illness, injury, or a family emergency.
-Without this coverage, airlines refuse refunds or charge sizable rebooking fees.
+Trip Cancellation coverage can reimburse up to 100% of your air travel expenses and other non-refundable trip costs if your trip is cancelled for a covered reason, such as a natural disaster, pilot strike, or inclement weather.
+Without this coverage, airlines may only offer a partial refund or charge hefty rebooking fees.

-If an unexpected travel delay results in a missed connection, flight insurance can reimburse additional expenses incurred to make new travel arrangements in order to catch up to your trip.
+If an unexpected travel delay results in you missing your connecting flight, many flight insurance policies will cover the cost to make new travel arrangements to catch up to your trip.

 Flight insurance plans can cover you for unexpected medical emergencies while traveling, including hospital stays, doctor visits, and prescription medication.
-Most plans also include coverage for emergency evacuations.
+This is ideal for trips abroad.

-Trip Interruption coverage can reimburse your unused travel expenses if you are forced to end your trip early due to an unforeseen event, such as a natural disaster or family emergency.
+Trip Interruption coverage can cover the cost of unused legs of your flight or for returning home if you are forced to end your trip early due to an unforeseen event, such as a natural disaster or personal emergency.

 Airlines mishandle millions of bags each year.
-Most flight travel insurance plans include reimbursement for lost, stolen, or delayed baggage, ensuring you’re not stuck without your belongings.
+Most flight travel insurance plans include compensation and reimbursement for stolen or lost baggage as well as Baggage Delay coverage, ensuring you’re not stuck without your belongings.

 What Does Flight Insurance Not Cover?